 Combining the results of the last section we can link all parameters $C_{(1, \dots, 6)}$ to the initial position and velocity of the test body that follows the perturbed orbit.
 The initial quantities $r(0),\vartheta(0),\varphi(0)$ and $\dot{r}(0), \dot{\vartheta}(0), \dot{\varphi}(0)$ are summarized in Tab.\ \ref{tab_initialState} together with the resulting orbital elements of the perturbed orbit.
 The orbital elements are introduced in the sketch shown in Fig.\ \ref{fig_orbitalElements}.

-\subsection{Physical effects}
+\subsection{Physical Effects}

-As shown before, the parameters $C_{(2,3)}$ will cause an elliptically perturbed orbit.
+As shown before, the parameters $C_{(2,3)}$ lead to an elliptically perturbed orbit if at least one of them does not vanish.
 For such an orbit the perigee will precess and the orbit is not closed.
 If either of the parameters $C_{(2,3)} \neq 0$ the radial motion has a period given by $s=2 \pi/k$, but the azimuthal oscillation is advanced already.
 The difference to a full revolution is then given by

-that gives the perigee shift per orbit.
+where $a$ is the orbit's semi-major axis.
 Fig.\ \ref{fig_perigee} shows this precession of the perigee for different reference radii ranging from LEO to geostationary orbits.
-The result \eqref{eq_perigeePre1} is the same as shown in Ref.\ \cite{MTW:1973} and was also derived in \cite{Fuchs:1990} as well\footnote{Note the mistake in Eq.\ (4.14) in \cite{Fuchs:1990}, where actually the inverse value of the correct result is shown and we assume this to be simply a typo.}.
-Up to linear order in $M/a$ we obtain the well-known result
+The result \eqref{eq_perigeePre1} is the same as shown in Ref.\ \cite{mTW:1973} and was also derived in \cite{Fuchs:1990} as well\footnote{Note the misprint in Eq.\ (4.14) in \cite{Fuchs:1990}, where actually the inverse value of the correct result is shown and we assume this to be simply a typo.}.
+Up to linear order in $m/a$ we obtain the well-known result

 that is the first term in Einstein's result \cite{Einstein:1916}

 for the precession of the perigee in the case of small eccentricities.
 For the second kind of an elliptically perturbed orbit that is described by Eq.\ \eqref{eq_mixedOrbit} we obtain according to Eq.\ \eqref{eq_mixedOrbitPrecession}